slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-adverse-events-report-natural-language.md

 ## Generate an ADE report
-Individual Case Reports for adverse events are typically requested through the <a href="https://www.fda.gov/drugs/questions-and-answers-fdas-adverse-event-reporting-system-faers/instructions-requesting-individual-case-reports" target="_blank">FDA</a>.
+Individual Case Reports for adverse events are typically requeste through the <a href="https://www.fda.gov/drugs/questions-and-answers-fdas-adverse-event-reporting-system-faers/instructions-requesting-individual-case-reports" target="_blank">FDA</a>.

 A sample report would look like this: